-Although the upstairs is often colder or much hotter than outside, Lennar doesn’t believe there is an issue because ‘it passed inspection.”
+Although the upstairs is often colder or much hotter than outside in the 6111 Yeats Manor Drive home, Lennar doesn’t believe there is an issue because ‘it passed inspection.”
 Let’s be clear – part of the issue is that any part of this home passed inspection.

 Lennar claims there is insulation upstairs.
 Yet it's currently 52 outside and 58 upstairs. #mylennarhome #buyerbeware Let's be clear – there is NO insulation.
 This doesn't happen with insulation.
 Ever.
 One of 80+ ongoing construction defects. https://t.co/frD0BUJNc8 pic.twitter.com/w0g6k6JReJ